Cannabis Insurance: Cost & Coverage

 General liability insurance (CGL) protects against third-party claims of bodily injury or property damage by covering associated costs.
 Most policies also include protection for claims of reputational harm.
 Costs include medical bills, expenses, repairs, and legal fees if anyone sues you.
 Working with one of the leading CGL companies can be helpful in providing financial protection for your business.

-This insurance covers business-owned property typically damaged by fire, vandalism, hail, wind, and theft.
+Commercial property insurance covers business-owned property typically damaged by fire, vandalism, hail, wind, and theft.
 Unlike CGL, this coverage carries a deductible, which is your financial responsibility for the loss.
 Hemp business owners can choose to insure their property on an actual cash value or a full replacement basis.

 Another option, depending upon the provider, is a business owner’s policy (BOP), which is a policy that combines property and liability.
-An advantage of the BOP is it sometimes results in a reduced premium.
+An advantage of the BOP is that it sometimes results in a reduced premium.

 Also called errors and omissions insurance, professional liability insurance can cover your defense costs when a third party accuses your business of making a mistake that resulted in a financial loss.
 Typically, attorney’s fees, court costs, settlements, and judgments are covered by insurers.